My Editorial Philosophy

 I believe people are full of world-changing ideas.
 But world-changing ideas only matter if they are shared in a way that makes people pay attention.
 Great writing makes people pay attention, and has the potential to teach people, to encourage people to grow, and to spark necessary conversations.

 As an editor, it is my responsibility to help develop that great writing.
 It is my responsibility to push a writer beyond what they believe themselves to be capable of.
 It is my responsibility to see what ideas are said between the lines and bring them to the forefront.
 It is my job to add perspective.
-And I do all this so a writer’s words can piece the hearts and minds of their readers, so a writer’s words can change the world in ways big and small.
+And I do all this so a writer’s words can pierce the hearts and minds of their readers, so a writer’s words can change the world in ways big and small.

 These responsibilities require me to stay perpetually curious about a writer’s ideas housed in the manuscript; to think critically about the words on the page and how they will be perceived by the readers; and to be open to offering and accepting challenges and questions from the writer about intent and impact of ideas.